sarshardorosti/ImmersiveDepth/README.md

 ### 4. Prediction and Refinement

-In this stage, the system predicts depth and normal maps, refining them for geometric consistency.
+In this stage, the system predicts depth and normal maps, refining them for geometric consistency and combines outputs from multiple models for enhanced results.

-- **Joint Prediction**: Files such as `pano_joint_predictor.py`, `ImmersiveDepth_predictor.py`, and `ImmersiveDepth_normal_predictor.py` integrate models for depth and normal map prediction, combining outputs for enhanced results.
+#### Combination of Model Outputs

+The combination of outputs from **MiDaS v3.1** and **Depth Anything V2** is crucial for improving depth prediction accuracy.
+This is achieved by leveraging the strengths of each model to mitigate their respective weaknesses.
+The integration of these models is primarily handled in:

+- **`ImmersiveDepth_predictor.py`** and **`ImmersiveDepth_normal_predictor.py`**: These files handle the prediction and integration of depth and normal maps from both models, combining their strengths to improve the final output.

+- **`pano_joint_predictor.py`**: This file is key for integrating the models, as it combines the predictions from both depth and normal map models to produce better results.

     ```python
     class PanoJointPredictor(GeoPredictor):